Liech/Yathsou/README.md

 # Yathsou

-RTS Engine fragments
+RTS Engine fragments.

-Could also become an RPG one day
+Could also become a RPG one day.

 # Goal